Toy Average Height: 14 inches and under

 VIP White Glove Hand Delivery service is NOT included in the puppy price.

 Contact me!
-A deposit of $400 is required to be added to our wait list and hold a puppy.
-Deposits are 100% fully refundable (same day) if the puppy that you want is not born or you may roll your deposit over to the next litter.
+There is a required "Getting to Know You" form needs to be filled.
+Once that is completed and reviewed, a deposit of $400 is required to be added to our wait list and hold a puppy.
+Please send me an email if you are ready to start the process and I will send you the link to the form.
+Deposits are 100% fully refundable (less any PayPal or Merchant Fees) if the puppy that you want is not born or you may roll your deposit over to the next litter.
 Once you pick the puppy you want after they are born then the deposit becomes non-refundable and non-transferable.
 Once you pick your pup you cannot transfer the deposit to a different puppy so please be sure you pick your perfect puppy!

 Your puppy will arrive with age appropriate vaccinations and deworming.

 Unless you do not want your puppy crate trained, all of my pups are started on crate training at 4 weeks old.
 Each pup has their very own Snuggle Puppy and will take their Snuggle Puppy with them to their new homes at no extra charge.
 To read more about what the Snuggle Puppy is please visit their website here.